-That could be a stretch, but Hoover certainly among the most-powerful government officials ever.
+That could be a stretch, but Hoover is certainly among the most powerful government officials in American history.
 He served eight Presidents as FBI director beginning in 1935.
-Hoover also headed the bureau’s predecessor agency, the Bureau of Investigation, starting in 1924 at the request of President Calvin Coolidge, and as a young Justice Department official, Hoover played a role in the Red Scare that arose in Woodrow Wilson’s administration.
+Hoover also headed the bureau’s predecessor agency, the Bureau of Investigation, starting in 1924 at the request of President Calvin Coolidge.
+As a young Justice Department official, Hoover played a role in investigating the Red Scare in its early days during Woodrow Wilson’s administration.

-But Hoover’s entry into a life of service came from his start as a young worker at the Library of Congress.
+But Hoover’s life of service began with his first position as a young worker at the Library of Congress.
 He was born in Washington, D.C., and was valedictorian of his high school class.

 Hoover attended George Washington University, starting as a law student in 1913.
 At the same time, Hoover took an entry-level job as a messenger at the Library of Congress.

 While Hoover eventually earned the equivalent of a master’s degree of law over the next four years, he rose quickly at his day job at the Library of Congress.

 “Hoover excelled at his work.
 He impressed his supervisors and was awarded multiple raises.
 His position in the orders department—which acquired books, manuscripts, and other items for the Library’s collections—included the opportunity to work in the cataloging department and the loan division,” said the FBI in an online retrospective.